Cirrow/dokuwiki__lorearchive/README.md

 # dokuwiki__lorearchive
 The template for Dokuwiki, used in the Lore Archive.
+_A lightweight, open-source wiki of Blue Archive lore._

 ## Contributing to other parts of the Lore Archive Wiki